Title: Section 1004.2 - Practitioner issuance of certification

 (x) Huntington’s disease;

 (9) The condition or symptom that is clinically associated with, or is a complication of the severe debilitating or life-threatening condition listed in paragraph (8) of this subdivision.
-Clinically associated conditions, symptoms or complications, as defined in subdivision seven of section thirty-three hundred sixty of the public health law are limited solely to:
+Clinically associated conditions, symptoms or complications, as defined in subdivision 7 of section 3360 of the public health law are limited solely to:

 (i) Cachexia or wasting syndrome;